vertilia/router/README.md

 # router

-A simple and efficient router library, allowing translation of request path into controller name and discovery of path parameters as defined in [OpenAPI specification](http://spec.openapis.org/oas/v3.0.2#patterned-fields).
+A simple and efficient http routing library, allowing translation of request path into controller name and discovery of path parameters as defined in [OpenAPI specification](http://spec.openapis.org/oas/v3.0.2#patterned-fields).

 Use of [`ValidArray`](https://github.com/vertilia/valid-array)-based `HttpRequestInterface` allows for automatic registration and validation of path parameters inside the request and later array-based access as in